Did you know: Autumn is also Chartreuse slushie season? Photo courtesy of The Morris

 Photo courtesy of Bar Jabroni

-From the folks that brought you hoagie heaven aka Palm City, is this tiny, intimate wine bar disguised as a restaurant.
+From the folks that brought you hoagie heaven aka Palm City, is this tiny, intimate restaurant disguised as a wine bar.
 Co-owner and wine professional Dennis Cantwell was the former wine director at Nopa, and he’s put together a nice list of by the glass and by the bottle offerings, everything from grower Champagne to nice natty (hello Matassa).
 To pair, chef Robert Hernandez (former chef de cuisine at Octavia) has created a menu that allows you to pop in for a few bites or stay a while and make a meal out of it all.
 Start light with oysters or crudos before moving to pastas made in-house like gnudi and fettuccine, and meaty mains — it’s always changing, and it’s always delicious.

 Book Now